-For four nights next week, 8/10-13, Montreal based DJ and producer Kid Koala will present his multi-disciplinary, multimedia project Nufonia Must Fall.
-In advance of the shows, we take a closer look at this groundbreaking production.
+For four nights in February, 2/7-10, Montreal based DJ and producer Kid Koala returns with his amazing multi-disciplinary, multimedia project Nufonia Must Fall.
+In advance of this highly-anticipated reprise, we take a closer look at the show's groundbreaking production.

 Given the moniker “scratchmaster general” by Spin, Kid Koala (born Eric San) built his career in the early 2000s with a procession of innovative albums that blend pop-culture ephemera, unusual and humorous samples, cinematic layering, and deeply grooving beats.
 Tours with Radiohead and Björk and collaborations with artists ranging from the Preservation Hall Jazz Band to influential Brazilian electronic composer Amon Tobin made Koala one of the most versatile and visible DJs on the global scene, with visual elements always playing a vital role in his creativity.
 From the release of his 2000 debut LP Carpel Tunnel Syndrome, Koala’s work has been steeped in comic book culture, and in 2003 he published a 300-page graphic novel (and accompanying CD) entitled Nufonia Must Fall about a lonely robot on the verge of obsolescence and looking for love.